Sorting a table visualization

 Sorting multiple measures is similar to sorting multiple row hierarchies that are displayed as regular columns.

 Measure columns can be reordered by dragging column headers as usual.
-This will not affect the ordering of the measures in the underlying metric set.
-However, using the Sort/Filter column menu to sort a measure column will give that column the highest sorting priority and cause the corresponding measure to be reordered first in the underlying metric set.
+This will not affect the ordering of the measures in the underlying metric set, and vice versa.
+Using the Sort/Filter column menu to sort a measure column will give that column the highest sorting priority and cause the corresponding measure to be reordered first in the underlying metric set, without changing the order of any columns in the displayed table.

 As an example, create the following table using the Name, SafetyStockLevel, and ListPrice columns from [Production].[Product].